Kellen Moore

+Kellen Christopher Moore (born July 5, 1988) is an American professional football coach and former quarterback who is the head coach for the New Orleans Saints of the National Football League (NFL).
+He played college football for the Boise State Broncos, setting the Football Bowl Subdivision (FBS) record for quarterback wins.
+Moore spent most of his professional career from 2012 to 2017 as a backup, seeing playing time with the Dallas Cowboys in 2015.

+After retiring as a player, Moore began a coaching career.
+He served as the offensive coordinator for the Philadelphia Eagles in 2024, winning Super Bowl LIX.
+Moore was named the Saints' head coach the following season.

 Early life

 Kellen Christopher Moore was born on July 5, 1988, in Prosser, Washington.
-His father, Tom, was the head coach at Prosser High School from 1986 to 2008, winning 21 league titles and four state championships.
-Every day during football season, he and younger brother, Kirby, who also played at Boise State as a wide receiver, went from the elementary school to their dad's football practice.
-As his father remembered in a 2011 interview, "He'd always have a little notepad with him.
+His father Tom was the head coach at Prosser High School from 1986 to 2008, winning 21 league titles and four state championships.
+Every day during football season, he and younger brother Kirby, who also played at Boise State as a wide receiver, went from the elementary school to their father’s football practice.
+As Kellen’s father remembered in a 2011 interview, "He'd always have a little notepad with him.
 He was always drawing plays."
-In his final two years of high school, his father let him call his own plays.
+In his final two years of high school, Moore’s father let him call his own plays.